camunda/camunda-docs/docs/components/modeler/web-modeler/milestones.md

 You can _permanently_ delete a milestone.

-1. In the **Milestones** panel, hover over the milestone you want to rename.
+1. In the sidebar **Milestones** list, hover over the milestone you want to rename.
 1. Select the three vertical dots to open the actions menu.
 1. Select **Delete**.
 1. You are prompted to confirm the deletion.